 send and receive large attachments.

 How it works

-- Upon receiving a new email (in-bound or out-bound), Xeams inspects its message size.
-This message is forwarded to SynaMan if the
+- Upon receiving a new email (inbound or outbound), Xeams inspects its message size.
+If the message size is larger than the configured threshold,

 - SynaMan detaches the attached files and returns the message body back to Xeams.
 The returned body will contain a hyper-link